 4. Major / Minor Declaration

 - BPsych students can start declaring their 2nd major/minor at the beginning of their Year 2 study, change the declared major / minor throughout the Year 2 & 3 study but not later than semester 1 of the last year.

 - For neuroscience major/minor programme, online declaration is not available in SIS.
 Students who would like to declare major/minor in Neuroscience are required to submit an application form to the Department of Psychology one week before the end of add/drop period each semester.

 5. FAQ about the Requirements for Major / Minor Fulfillment

-1. Courses in Offer
+1. List of Courses

 2. Lecture Timetable for Courses Offered by the Department